Nutrition in Cancer Care (PDQ®)–Patient Version

 The healthcare team may ask questions about diet and weight history.

 The healthcare team may ask questions about the following:

 - Weight changes over the past year.

-- Changes in the amount and type of food eaten compared to what is usual for the patient.
+- Changes in the amount and type of food eaten.

 - Problems that have affected eating, such as loss of appetite, nausea, vomiting, diarrhea, constipation, mouth sores, dry mouth, changes in taste and smell, or pain.